 3. Simmer until reduced by half.
 That’s it!

 Hint: whisk occasionally to prevent burning, and keep a close eye on your condensed milk.
 After boiling, simmer gently for 25-30 minutes until the volume is reduced by roughly half.
-It will look more caramelised, but still thin enough to pour.
-Don’t wait until it is noticeably thick, as this is too late and it will firm up so much it becomes toffee.
+It will look more caramelized but still thin enough to pour.
+Don’t wait until it is noticeably thick; this is too late, and will firm up so much it becomes toffee.

 Which milk works best?

-That depends on your personal requirements and preference when it comes flavour and consistency.
-I have tried this successfully with four different types of milk (pictured in image below):
+That depends on your requirements and preference for flavor and consistency.
+I have tried this successfully with four different types of milk (pictured in the image below):

 - Soy